Arroworthy Paint Brushes

 My Preference

-Having used Purdy Monarch Elites for many years but becoming more disappointed with the recent batches, I bought a set of Arroworthy Finultra online from Next Day Paint to try out.
+Having used Purdy Monarch Elites for many years, but becoming increasingly disappointed with the recent batches, I bought a set of Arroworthy Finultra online from Next Day Paint to try out.
 I was looking for something to rival the Corona Archers (one of my favourites) for use with emulsion.
-I prefer a stiffer bristled brush for cutting sharp lines – but as with many of the brands that are fairly popular at the moment – I find they last a couple of months at most and start to lose their shape, and I then struggle to replicate the results of the initial use.
+I prefer a stiffer-bristled brush for cutting sharp lines — but, as with many of the brands that are fairly popular at the moment, I find they last a couple of months at most before starting to lose their shape.
+I then struggle to replicate the results of the initial use.
 Would the Arroworthy Finultra stand up to the test?

-I went with the 2.5” Angled brush and removed it from the brush keeper.
-Straight away you can see the ferule is good quality and will not rust like some cheaper brushes.
-The bristles felt nice and firm and are slightly longer than usual.
-The handle felt comfortable to hold and the brush was a nice weight.
+I went with the 2.5” angled brush and removed it from the brush keeper.
+Straight away, you can see the ferrule is good quality and will not rust like some cheaper brushes.
+The bristles felt nice and firm and were slightly longer than usual.
+The handle felt comfortable to hold, and the brush was a nice weight.

 Usage

-On first use I knew this was a great brush.
+On first use, I knew this was a great brush.
 It cut like a knife through butter and laid off smoothly.
-The longer bristles enabled more paint to be loaded resulting in less dipping, without clogging up.
-I used this brush to cut in all the walls on a luxury new build home in Sevenoaks, Kent.
-We used a few different products – Tikkurila Optiva 5, Johnstones CovaPlus and some Leyland Contract Matt and had spot-on results with all products.
+The longer bristles enabled more paint to be loaded, resulting in less dipping, without clogging up.
+I used this brush to cut in all the walls on a luxury new-build home in Sevenoaks, Kent.
+We used a few different products — Tikkurila Optiva 5, Johnstone’s CovaPlus, and Leyland Contract Matt — and had spot-on results with all of them.

-Our client was over the moon with the completed works and I would say some of the feature colours that we cut in could have been a little more challenging with a lesser brush.
+Our client was over the moon with the completed works, and I would say some of the feature colours we cut in could have been a little more challenging with a lesser brush.

-As a test I did use this with some waterbed satin on some woodwork and found it a little stiff.
-I would pick the Proform Blaze over this for any trim paints but this is up there in emulsion.
+As a test, I did use this with some waterborne satin on woodwork and found it a little stiff.
+I would pick the Proform Blaze over this for any trim paints, but this is up there with emulsion.

 Conclusion